pblack/docs/content/deployment-and-hosting/hosting-on-amazon-s3.md

 - Give your new user a name and ensure that "Generate an access key for each user" is checked
 - Click "Show User Security Credentials" and copy the *Access Key ID* and *Secret Access Key*.
 Then click "Close" and "Close" again.

+<p class="highlighted-block">Note, you will need this Key and Secret when connecting Forestry to your S3 host.
+Keep it secret, keep it safe ;) </p>
 ***
 ![](/docs/assets/images/Screen Shot 2016-06-09 at 4.05.16 PM.png)
 ***